xray-imaging/2bm-docs/docs/source/ops/item_016.rst

 Reference
 =========

-Here you can find links to  2-BM technical reference material like drawings, harware manuals etc.
+Here you can find links to  2-BM technical reference material like drawings, hardware manuals etc.

 Multi-layer
 -----------